JiseungHong/models/official/nlp/transformer/README.md

 1. ### Download and preprocess datasets

-   [data_download.py](data_download.py) downloads and preprocesses the training and evaluation WMT datasets.
+   [data_download.py](data_download.py) downloads and preprocesses the training and evaluation datasets.
 After the data is downloaded and extracted, the training data is used to generate a vocabulary of subtokens.
 The evaluation and training strings are tokenized, and the resulting data is sharded, shuffled, and saved as TFRecords.

-   1.75GB of compressed data will be downloaded.
-In total, the raw files (compressed, extracted, and combined files) take up 8.4GB of disk space.
-The resulting TFRecord and vocabulary files are 722MB.
-The script takes around 40 minutes to run, with the bulk of the time spent downloading and ~15 minutes spent on preprocessing.
+   1. Make sure to have your data files(train, test, , eval, dev) in a file extension of .csv file.
+The command will automatically split your dataset into two independent datasets: input file and target file.
+Keep in mind that the default value of the FLAGS data_dir and raw_dir is set to current directory ".".

    Command to run:
    ```
-   python3 data_download.py --data_dir=$DATA_DIR
+   python3 data_download.py --data_dir=$DATA_DIR --raw_dir=$RAW_DIR
    ```

    Arguments:
-   * `--data_dir`: Path where the preprocessed TFRecord data, and vocab file will be saved.
+   * `--data_dir`: Path where the preprocessed data and vocab file will be saved.
+   * `--data_dir`: Path where the preprocessed data is placed.
    * Use the `--help` or `-h` flag to get a full list of possible arguments.

 2. ### Model training and evaluation